sarahcolbert/sibling_roh_analysis/README.md

 <br>

+## Pre-Step 2: Editing the config file

+working on this...not sure what will need to be in it

+## Step 1: Defining siblings
+The analysis pipeline requires data on siblings.
+We follow the suggestion of Howe et al., which is to include "all siblings from families with one or more pairs of genotyped dizygotic siblings.
+For example, in a family with a pair of monozygotic twins and an additional sibling, include both MZ twins and the sibling.
+The inclusion of both MZ twins should (very) modestly improve power by accounting for variation in the phenotypic outcome.
+If siblings have not been previously identified in the dataset, we suggest using KING (http://people.virginia.edu/~wc9c/KING/manual.html) to infer siblings."

 ## Pre-Step 0.1: Clone and set up working directory
 make some kind of configuration file...what kind of variables will we need?